Welcome to today's edition of the Rush 24-7 podcast.

 This movie will revive this kind of emotion in you.

-The idea that that it's just frustrating as hell, especially having seen the movie to come out and understand that there's a significant portion of this country of the drive-by media who wants to treat these uh uh people that that hijacked these airplanes and want to do it again and want to do it in an even greater impact in greater numbers, treat them like just innocent little kids.
+The idea that it's just frustrating as hell, especially having seen the movie, to come out and understand that there's a significant portion of this country, the drive-by media, who wants to treat these people that hijack these airplanes and want to do it again and want to do it in an even greater impact and greater numbers, treat them like just innocent little kids.

 We shouldn't be tough.

-So I don't know if we've learned anything as a as a as a fool nation.
+So I don't know if we've learned anything as a full nation.

 No, we haven't.